Thanks to the invention of venti lattes, I’ve finally come around to pulling out my camera to snap some photos of some of my spring projects.

 I can’t think of anything my girls would rather do than run around in their bare feet digging their fingers into organic sludge and dumping full cups of water out wherever they please.
 It’s exciting stuff.

-I had never heard of a “Mud Pie Kitchen” until I happened upon a photo of one on a little web site with a lot of who-has-time-for-that ideas (for annoying, over-achieving, Honors List type parents).
+I had never heard of a “Mud Pie Kitchen”, but one day, I was on the internet, browsing and perusing when I happened upon a photo of one on a little web site with a lot of who-has-time-for-that ideas (for annoying, over-achieving, Honors List type parents).
 You might’ve heard of it…rhymes with Schminterest.

 Actually, my first exposure to an outdoor play kitchen was at my friend Katie’s house.
 We had a little back yard playdate and it was her homemade water table that inspired the whole idea.
 She filled up the water table, gave the girls some plastic cups and let them go.